GibbZ-78/THP_W6D4/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.
+# THP W6D1 - The Return of the Gossip Project !

 Things you may want to cover:

-* Ruby version

-* System dependencies
+* Migrations, schema, seeds (not finished) and SQL script - See /db/

+* Corresponding models and relations - See /app/models/

-* Configuration
+* Configuration (incl. routes, database.yml initialized with PostegreSQL...) - See /config/

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Controllers - See /app/controllers/

+* Views and layouts - See /views/ sub-directories and /views/layout/ in particular for the header thing

+Enjoy, _wanderer_ :wink: !